-APT Asia Pacific is a vertically integrated manufacturer of textile yarns, synthetic grass, coatings, and adhesives.
+APT Asia Pacific, part of the Sport Group, is a vertically integrated manufacturer of textile yarns, synthetic grass, coatings, and adhesives.

-The complete range includes artificial turf for any sporting or landscape application, as well as polyurethane-based coatings for athletics tracks, indoor gymnasium flooring applications, industrial flooring, roofing, as well as cushioned acrylic surfaces for court sport applications.
+The complete range includes artificial turf for any sporting or landscape application, as well as polyurethane-based coatings for athletics tracks, indoor gymnasium flooring applications, playground surfacing, as well as cushioned acrylic surfaces for court sport applications.

-Astro Synthetic Surfaces install high-quality soft fall playgrounds surfaces, water play grounds, splash parks, synthetic grass, rubber mulch and cricket pitches fully built to Australian standards
+Astro Synthetic Surfaces supply and install a wide variety of synthetic surfaces for all surfaces across WA including high-quality soft fall playground surfaces, water playgrounds, splash parks, synthetic grass, rubber mulch, porous pebble paving, gym tiles, cricket pitches, and cricket pitch covers all fully built to Australian standards.